Creating a blank Competency Assessment Template

 What Info Can the Candidate See?

-This field is also editable while the test is in draft mode.
+This field is also editable while the template is in draft mode.
 Its purpose is to choose what the candidate can see when their assessment results are submitted.

 There are 4 choices: